Nesvilab/FragPipe/docs/fragpipe_glycoproteomics_collection.md

-# Glycoproteomics / Glyco — FragPipe Applications and Workflows
+# Glycoproteomics Collection

+Curated collection of recent manuscripts (last 12 months; compiled in January 2026) that used the MSFragger/FragPipe computational platform for glycoproteomics and related applications.

 ---